pachuc/claude-named-memory/README.md

 /named-memory:install-extra
 ```

-Re-run `/named-memory:install-extra` after a plugin *upgrade* (an upgrade resets the plugin cache, but the marker that drives the extra experience persists, so this just re-installs aliases/shortcuts for any new profiles).
 Disable it anytime with `/named-memory:uninstall-extra` — your `memory.md` files are preserved.

 ## Features